 If your child has been found eligible for special education services under IDEA, IEP teams are required to consider the assistive technology needs of your child.
 For many students with dyslexia, assistive technology tools such as audio books, electronic text, speech to text, word prediction software, calculators, etc., are the only ways that they can access the grade level curriculum and show what they know.

 If the IEP or 504 team determines that your child does require assistive technology tools or services, the school district will provide them for your child.
 As members of the IEP team, parents and students, when age appropriate, should be involved in the decision making process of which assistive technology tools are most beneficial.

 For 504 Plans, while parent and student input may be considered, it is not required by Section 504 of the Rehabilitation Act of 1973.
 That said, the need for assistive technology as it relates to equal access and progress in the general education curriculum should also be considered by 504 teams.

 You can also look to resources available through your state’s Department of Education website.
 If you are from Virginia, you can find out more about Virginia’s Assistive Technology plan at this link.

 Do you need more personal guidance in figuring out your dyslexic child's Assistive Technology needs?
 Would you like support navigating the special education system?

 I have helped countless families make a plan for their child's unique educational needs and see that plan through with Virginia school districts.

 While it isn’t always easy, parents always have options.
-I offer complimentary “What Keeps You Up at Night” consultations (click the link to book a free consultation) so that we can discuss your child and what they need to access the curriculum and thrive in school.
-I would love to talk with you about how I might make a difference for your child and your family!
+I offer Complimentary Discovery Calls so that we can discuss how I might make a difference for your child and your family!